“Any Portugese town looks like bride’s finery – something old, something new, something borrowed, and something blue.”

 Portugal’s climate is maritime temperate.
 It is generally cool and rainy in the north and dry and warmer in the south.
 There are 300 days of sun a year.
 It is a year-round travel destination.
 Summer is the peak season, and there could be lots of crowds.
 Since the weather is good year-round in Portugal, there is no traditional shoulder season.
 You will find the lowest crowds and best prices in the winter months.

-In Portugal, the country has two main weather regions on the mainland, North and South of the River Tejo.
+Portugal has two main weather regions on the mainland, north and south of the River Tejo.
 Though smaller, there are also the Azores and Madeira islands.
 The Azores High, a high-pressure system that strongly impacts the weather, delivers nice weather both in winter and summer.

 The Azores and Madeira islands have subtropical climates with year-round mild temperatures.